devopswithfirstofherkind/Bash-Scripting/README.md

 3. The Memory space on my linux machine using the `free -m` command
 4. The disk space using the `df -h` command
 5. The top 5 processes using a combination of `top`, and `head` commands.

+# **DAY 2**
+I skipped this day but this is just me making up for it.
+For this day, the goal was to check if a user exits usinf an `if` statement and if not, user gets added.
+Commands used were:
+`id` - used to check if a user exits.
+`if` statements - for conditions where the user exists or not.
+`Read` - to collect output of the user name as a variable.
+`$?` - This shows the success of a previous command.